Photo by EPA-EFE/ALBA VIGARAY

 A version of the DREAM Act was included in the American Dream and Promise Act, which was passed in a bipartisan vote by the U.S. House of Representatives in June 2019.
 While a related bipartisan bill has been introduced in the U.S. Senate, the bill has not been considered by the full U.S. Senate at this time.
 To become law, a bill must generally be passed by both the House of Representatives and the Senate, then be signed by the president.

 But aren’t Dreamers here illegally?
 Why should the U.S. allow them to stay?

 While their parents made the choice to enter the U.S. illegally or overstay a visa, Dreamers, who were children when they arrived, did not make that choice for themselves.
 There’s no place in American law that penalizes children for the action of their parents.
 For many Dreamers, the U.S. is the only home they’ve ever known.
-Passing the DREAM Act is an opportunity to fix the law so that Dreamers correct their situation, earn citizenship and remain the country they call home.
+Passing the DREAM Act or similar legislation is an opportunity to fix the law so that Dreamers correct their situation, earn citizenship and remain in the country they call home.

 Where can I find more information?

 Individuals who believe they may be eligible to renew or apply for DACA should immediately consult with an experienced immigration attorney or a non-profit organization (including many World Relief offices and local churches supported by World Relief) that is recognized by the U.S. Department of Justice to provide low-cost immigration legal services.
 Visit our website to find a location near you.